Austria country brief

 High level visits

 Governor-General Bryce visited Austria in June 2013 leading a delegation from the European Australian Business Council.
-Austria's Foreign Minister, Dr Michael Spindelegger, visited Australia in February 2011.
-Then Minister for Foreign Affairs, Stephen Smith, visited Austria in February 2010.
+Austria's then Foreign Minister, Dr Michael Spindelegger, visited Australia in February 2011.

 Australia has a number of bilateral agreements with Austria, including on social security, double taxation, mutual legal assistance, and aviation.
 In 2010, then Foreign Minister, Stephen Smith, and Austria's Minister for Labour, Social Affairs and Consumer Protection, Mr Rudolf Hundstorfer, signed the second protocol to the bilateral social security agreement.
 This amendment reduces the superannuation costs for Australian companies doing business in Austria and for Austrian companies operating in Australia.